 At the end of October, from a total of 53 positions in residual or mezzanine

 debt of CDOs, only one residual position (Carlyle IX) is still unable to pay its

 coupon due to an over-collateralisation test breach.
 The 52 other positions are

 currently paying.
 No particular event materially affected the situation of these

 At the end of October the 40 mezzanine debt tranches of CDOs (38 tranches of

-CLOs, 1 tranche of Emerging Debt CDO and 1 tranche of CDO of ABS), totalling the
+CLOs, 1 tranche of Emerging Debt CDO and 1 tranche of CDO of ABS), totaling the

 equivalent of â‚¬99.5m of principal amount, were valued at an average price of

-59% of par; the 12 classic residual tranches of CLOs, totalling the equivalent
+59% of par; the 12 classic residual tranches of CLOs, totaling the equivalent of

-of the bucket, one loan fund, for the equivalent of â‚¬10.8m of principal amount,
+the bucket, one loan fund, for the equivalent of â‚¬10.8m of principal amount, was

 The Company considers that opportunities could arise in several structured